 What To Order At Sandpiper

 Sandpiper is known for its delicious steaks — especially the slow-roasted prime rib — and jumbo crab legs.
 In addition to these excellent choices, meat lovers will be delighted by the Steak Sandpiper, a charbroiled, bacon-wrapped filet served with sauteed mushrooms and burgundy and bearnaise sauces.
-And fish lovers will swoon over the Idaho ruby red rainbow trout.
+Fish lovers will swoon over the Idaho ruby red rainbow trout.

 Pro Tip: If your travels take you to Pocatello, a town of about 56,000 people at the intersection of Interstates 15 and 86, you can also enjoy a meal at the original Sandpiper Restaurant.